 - 11. For what aspects of the research can you give credit to the student as being their own unique contribution: Research Question, Procedural Design, Data Collection, Data Analysis, Drawing Conclusions (200 words each) - 12.
-Students may submit published research to Regeneron STS (this is not required), though it is often difficult to determine student contribution to published paper when the student is not the sole or primary author.
+Students may submit published research to Regeneron STS (this is not required), though it is often difficult to determine student contribution to the published paper when the student is not the sole or primary author.
 To your knowledge, how much of the paper that the student is submitting to Regeneron STS is their own contribution, vs. that of your lab group or larger research project?
 (200 words max) - 13.
 What did the student do that showed creativity and ingenuity?
 Please provide examples of how this student demonstrates potential as a scientist.
 Were they creative in their science, or creative for a high school student?
 What is your impression of their knowledge of experimental design, construction or use of equipment, evaluation of data, etc.?
 (250 words max) - 14.
 Based on your knowledge, would you hire this student again in the future to work in your lab?
 Why or why not?
 In 5 to 10 years, do you believe this student could have a career as a working scientist, engineer or mathematician?
 How do they rank against other students you have worked with in the past?
 (200 words max) - 15.
 Does the student have permission to share this research project with the Regeneron Science Talent Search?
 If selected as a finalist (top 40) or scholar (top 300), our science writers will compose short summaries of the research project to share with the public.
 The student might be interviewed in the media.
 Through these processes, results might be shared.
 The Society for Science does not share student applications, which includes the full research report, with the public or the sponsoring organization. - 16.
-Is there anything else you would like to share about how the COVID-19 pandemic has impacted your lab and/or this particular student?
-(250 words max) - 17.
 Is there anything else we should know about this student?
 (100 words max)